Director of undergraduate studies: Noel Lenski, 202 Phelps, email@example.com; classics.yale.edu

 Credit/D/Fail Courses taken Credit/D/Fail may not be counted toward the requirements of the major.

-The intensive major Students who desire a larger measure of independence than the standard major offers may elect the intensive major.
-In addition to fulfilling the requirements of the standard major, students in the intensive major write a senior essay under the regular guidance of a faculty adviser.
-Students may write a one-term essay in the fall or spring (CLSS 492), or they may write a two-term essay starting in the fall of their senior year (CLSS 490 and 491).
+The intensive major Students may write a one-term essay in the fall or spring (CLSS 492), or they may write a two-term essay starting in the fall of their senior year (CLSS 490 and 491).
 A brief prospectus of the essay must be submitted, preferably at the end of the junior year and in no case later than September 2 of the senior year.
-The candidate must submit two copies of the senior essay to the director of undergraduate studies no later than December 9 (CLSS 492) or April 21 (CLSS 490, 491, or CLSS 492) of the senior year.
+The candidate must submit two copies of the senior essay to the director of undergraduate studies no later than December 8 (CLSS 492) or April 20 (CLSS 490, 491, or CLSS 492) of the senior year.

 REQUIREMENTS OF THE MAJOR